lilab-bcb/cumulus/docs/cumulus.rst

 Case 2: Single File
 +++++++++++++++++++

-Alternatively, if you only have one single count matrix for analysis, you can go without sample sheets. **scCloud** currently supports the following formats:
+Alternatively, if you only have one single count matrix for analysis, you can go without sample sheets. **cumulus** currently supports the following formats:

 * 10x genomics v2/v3 formats (hdf5 or mtx);
 * HCA DCP mtx and loom formats;